Stop Guessing.

 The Diagnosis Hiding Inside Your ‘Normal’ Blood Test

-A patient who is exhausted, depressed, aching, or struggling to think clearly, tells me he has already seen two or three doctors.
-His blood tests, he says, came back ‘completely normal.’
+A patient who is exhausted, depressed, and aching, tells me he has already seen two or three doctors.
+His blood tests, he says, came back completely normal.’
+And yet there he is.
+Still suffering.
+Still without an answer.
+The tests were normal because nobody ordered the right testsA full blood count and kidney function panel will not reveal vitamin B12 deficiency, severe vitamin D deficiency, or magnesium deficiency.

-If you have been tired for months without explanation, read thisIf you are on multiple long-term medications and have never been told about nutrient depletionthis article was written for you.
+These require specific investigations that are rarely ordered unless the doctor actively thinks of them.
+If you have been tired for months without any explanation, or you are on multiple long-term medications and never told about nutrient depletion – READ THIS ARTICLE.

 🏥 From My Clinic: Last week a 34-year-old teacher sat in my clinic looking defeated.
 Three years of fatigue.
 Tingling in her hands.
-A mood so flat her psychiatrist had labelled it treatment-resistant depression
+A mood so flat her psychiatrist had labeled it treatment-resistant depressionOne blood test told the real story: vitamin B12 at 89 pg/mL, critically low.
+She had been a vegetarian for four years.
+Nobody had checked her vitamin B12 level.
+Within six weeks of B12 injections she described it as ‘waking up after years of being asleep.

-Over 2 billion people worldwide have at least one micronutrient deficiency — even in wealthy nations
+Over 2 billion people worldwide have at least one micronutrient deficiency, even in wealthy nations.

 The most common are iron deficiency (1.27 billion), Vitamin D deficiency (~1 billion), and iodine deficiency (672 million)

-Deficiencies cause fatigue, anaemia, nerve damage, blindness, and in some cases, death if untreated
+Deficiencies cause fatigue, anaemia, nerve damage, blindness, and in some cases, death if untreated.

-Most nutritional deficiencies are entirely preventable through diet, supplementation, and treatment of underlying conditions
+Most nutritional deficiencies are entirely preventable through diet, supplementation, and treatment of underlying conditions.

 A normal blood count does NOT rule out deficiency.
 Ferritin, serum B12, 25(OH)D, and magnesium must be checked separately.